-Eversight is pleased to invite proposals from academic, clinical and health services investigators from our partner institutions for funding promising research projects concerned with vision problems with special emphasis on projects utilizing human ocular tissue or research related to corneal surgery, corneal disease and eye banking (including clinical and business practices).
+Eversight is pleased to invite proposals from investigators from our partner institutions for funding promising research projects concerned with vision problems with a special emphasis on projects utilizing human ocular tissue (cornea, other anterior segment structures, posterior segments, optic nerve) or research related to corneal surgery, corneal disease and innovation in eye banking practices.
 Projects relying solely on animal models will be considered only when their aims are directly related to investigating corneal diseases, surgery or eye bank practices.
 Funding is provided as seed money to develop promising ideas for research, collect initial data, pilot projects and/or carry out preliminary laboratory work that could facilitate the submission of full-fledged applications for more extensive support from private or governmental agencies.
 Eye & Vision Research Grants are intended for faculty only (assistant professor level or above).

 Available funds will be allocated to proposals showing the greatest potential for advancing scientific knowledge regarding the causes and treatments of visual disorders or eye bank practices.
 The number of grants to be awarded is subject to availability of discretionary funds.

 Awarded applicants are required to submit a final report to summarize the basic findings from their work the following year, as well as reports of any publications or presentations at professional meetings that are related to the topic of the funded research as they occur.
 All publications, presentations and posters resulting from this research must acknowledge Eversight for its financial support with the proper disclaimer.
 Eversight will provide appropriate logo files and information upon request.